The World’s First National Park

-Permeated by ethereal ambience, string quartet music from its lobby, and shimmering light from its solarium windows, this majestic, upscale hotel has earned its place on the National Register of Historic Places.
-Casual yet elegant, the Colonial Revival-style hotel was originally built in 1891, but expanded and renovated through the years.
+Permeated by the ethereal ambiance, string quartet music from its lobby, and shimmering light from its solarium windows, this majestic, upscale hotel has earned its place on the National Register of Historic Places.
+Casual yet elegant, the Colonial Revival-style hotel was originally built in 1891 but expanded and renovated through the years.
 Its Ionic porticoes face Yellowstone Lake, lending a simple but stately feel befitting of its surroundings.

 Mammoth Hot Springs Hotel